ttscoff/snibbets/README.md

 The `all` setting determines how Snibbets handles files containing multiple snippets.
 If `all` is true, then it will always display every snippet in the selected file.
 If false, it will offer a menu and let you choose which snippet to display.
 You can use `--all` on the command line to just enable this once.

+By default, Snibbets displays only the code from each snippet (and optionally block quotes, see below).
+If you set `all_notes` to true, then the full content of each snippet containing a code block will be returned, allowing you to see additional notes on the command line.
+This can be toggled at runtime with `--notes` or `--no-notes`.

 The `copy` setting determines whether the output is copied to the clipboard in addition to being displayed on STDOUT.
 This is the equivalent of running `snibbets QUERY | pbcopy` (macOS) or `snibbets QUERY | xclip` (Linux).
 This can be enabled for just one run with `--copy` on the command line.
 Setting it to true in the config will copy to the clipboard every time a snippet is displayed.
 On Mac this will work automatically, on Windows/Linux you may need to [install `xclip` or `xsel`][xclip].

 [xclip]: https://ostechnix.com/access-clipboard-contents-using-xclip-and-xsel-in-linux/